 - For wool, the price will depend on pureness and

 - For nylon, prices will depend on whether bulk continuous filament (BCF) or staple

 fibreswere used.
 Pre-dyed yarns can reduce the cost of Nylon.

 - Polyester is usually cheaper than nylon, as it's lower quality.
 Different qualities of polyester, though, can increase the price.

 - Polypropylene is typically cheaper than it's synthetic counterparts.

-Custom vs. standard carpets
+Custom vs. standard wall-to-wall carpets

 Carpet installation considerations